spectral-compute/scale-docs/docs/manual/compiler/diagnostics.md

 # Compiler warnings

-There are some differences in how NVIDIA's `nvcc` and the SCALE compiler in "nvcc mode" interpret compiler options relatig to warnings.
+SCALE offers far more extensive compiler diagnostics than NVIDIA `nvcc`.

 ## `clang++` flags

-The SCALE compiler accepts all of `clang++`'s usual flags in addition to those provided by nvcc, except where doing so would create an ambiguity.
+The SCALE compiler accepts all of [`clang`'s usual flags](https://releases.llvm.org/{{current_llvm_version}}/tools/clang/docs/ClangCommandLineReference.html) in addition to those provided by nvcc, except where doing so would create an ambiguity.

 ## Compiler warnings

-The SCALE compiler has the same default warning behaviour as `clang`, which is somewhat more strict than `nvcc`.
-Warnings may be disabled with the usual `-Wno-` flags documented in the [clang diagnostics reference](https://clang.llvm.org/docs/DiagnosticsReference.html).
+The SCALE compiler has the same default warning behaviour as `clang`, which is somewhat more strict than NVIDIA `nvcc`.
+Warnings may be disabled with the usual `-Wno-` flags documented in the [clang diagnostics reference](https://releases.llvm.org/{{current_llvm_version}}/tools/clang/docs/DiagnosticsReference.html).

 There may be value in *enabling* even more warnings to find further issues and improve your code.